rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 If you're running on the Prater test network, please see the [Practicing with the Test Network](../testnet/overview.md) section to learn how to acquire test ETH.

 For test RPL, we have added a similar faucet function directly to the CLI.
-You can use the command `rocketpool faucet withdraw-rpl` to acquire some RPL on the test network.
+Please see the [Getting Test RPL on Goerli](../testnet/overview.md#getting-test-rpl-on-goerli) guide to acquire some.
 :::
 ::: tab Running on the Main Network
 We assume that you already have a separate Ethereum-compatible wallet that is holding your ETH and RPL tokens.